CONSTITUTION of the HOME COUNTIES BOWLS ASSOCIATION

 10.2.
 The Hon.
 Secretary will issue a League and Association Programme incorporating the names of the Officers and Management Council prior to the start of the season.

 10.3.
 The Hon.
-Treasurer shall render a precise account of the Income and Expenditure for the financial year to September 30th to the Annual General Meeting, examined and signed by a competent person duly elected at the Annual General Meeting.
+Treasurer shall render a precise account of the Income and Expenditure for the financial year to September 30th to the Annual General Meeting, examined and signed by a competent person duly elected at the

 11. COUNTY DELEGATES

-County Delegates will liaise with their County Officials to provide the Association in a timely fashion with the following information:
+When required they will provide the Association in a timely fashion with the following information:

 11.1.
-A list of their counties home and away League Matches, (both Senior and junior) together with dates and venues.
-11.2.
-The nominated members of their County to participate in the Associations Championships.
-11.3.
-The names and addresses of the two County Delegates for the current year.
+A list of their counties home and away League Matches, (both Senior and Junior) together with dates and venues.

 12. SEVERANCE OF MEMBERSHIP